core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If Observe {{RFC7641}} is supported, for each newly started observation, the client MUST store the value of the 'kid' parameter from the original Observe request.

-The client MUST NOT update the stored value, even in case it is individually rekeyed and receives a new Sender ID from the Group Manager (see {{ssec-wrap-around-partial-iv}}).
+The client MUST NOT update the stored value, even in case it is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}).

 ## Verifying the Request ## {#ssec-verify-request}